2024 February 2 to 16

 Day 11: Chiang Mai – Khao Sok

 Today we fly from Chiang Mai to Phuket Airport, from which we will transfer to Khao Sok National Park.
-In the afternoon, we will enjoy a canoe ride down the Khao Sok River, to spot flora and fauna, a limestone cliff and evergreen mountains along the way.
+In the afternoon, we will enjoy a leisurely canoe ride down the Khao Sok River, spotting unique flora and fauna, and passing limestone cliffs and evergreen mountains along the way.
 We will enjoy a cup of coffee or tea made in a bamboo stick and served in bamboo cups while we soak in the beautiful nature surrounding us.

 We’ll spend the next two nights in a unique eco-lodge with air-conditioning inside and decks outside from which you can listen to the nocturnal sounds of the jungle.